mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 This directive allows you to configure the minimum cache time.
 If the received max-age from the origin is less than the specified minimum age, the max-age value is set to the configured minimum age value.
 For example, if the max-age value in the received HTTP header is 100s and the configured minimum age value is 200s, the effective cache time will be 200s.

-nginx calculates the cache time from the headers in the upstream response or from the nginx directives in the following order:
+CDN Pro calculates the cache time from the headers in the upstream response or from the nginx directives in the following order:

-X-Accel-Expires > Cache-Control (max-age) > Expires > proxy_cache_valid (nginx directive)
+X-Accel-Expires > Cache-Control (max-age), proxy_cache_min_age > Expires > proxy_cache_valid (nginx directive)

  When nginx calculates the cache time from max-age value in the Cache-Control header, it compares the value with the value configured in the  proxy_cache_min_age and updates the cache time accordingly.
 Otherwise, nginx ignores the value in the proxy_cache_min_age directive.